 what they wanted from a child care center.
 They used their combined education and

 experiences to build a center that they would want their own children to attend.

 We’re here to provide you with peace of mind, from the moment you drop your child off, until the moment you pick your child up.
 Each authorized adult is given a pin number to sign their child(ren) in and out.
 Each family receives a log in to view their child during the day as they learn and play.
 All our teachers receive regular training in safety procedures, including emergency and evacuation situations.
 We always follow strict ratio guidelines, ensuring direct supervision of children at all times.
 Children and staff wash hands throughout the day, to prevent the spread of germs.
 Children are closely monitored for signs of illness.
 Classrooms are cleaned and disinfected with child-safe products on a regular schedule.
 We pride ourselves on maintaining a safe, secure school environment—and providing peace of mind to all our families.

-Two teacher inservice days per year - typically in May & October - May 10 & October 11, 2019.
+Two teacher inservice days per year - typically in May & October - May (canceled due to COVID-19) & October 9, 2020.
 Note: If any holiday falls on a weekend, the closure will be the closest weekday of that holiday.